CNDormer/Calculator-for-school/README.md

   - sin,cos,tan,and inverse
   - more[^1]

-[^1]This kind of means the buttons that are like logarithm,algebra 2 type.
+[^1]: This kind of means the buttons that are like logarithm,algebra 2 type.
 ### Better ui
   - I'm going to update the ui at some point
   - its not gonna be so fancy